 Hon.
-Pamela Gross: Thank you, Mr. Speaker, and I apologize.
-Mr. Speaker.
+Pamela Gross: Quana, Mr. Speaker, and I apologize.

 I would like to recognize the Cambridge Bay Volunteer Firefighters for their efforts.
-There are so many to name, and I'm sorry I don't have the list of all them here on hand, but also to the volunteer search and rescue team and the volunteer coast guard auxiliary for all of their efforts in volunteerism throughout the years.
+There are so many to name, and I'm sorry I don't have the list of all them here on hand, but also to the volunteer search and rescue team and the volunteer Coast Guard auxiliary for all of their efforts in volunteerism throughout the years.
 Quana, Mr. Speaker.